vkd01/Data-structure-Linked-list/README.md

 # Data-structure-Linked-list
--Insetion of a node at the beginning of a linked list
+-Insertion of a node at the beginning of a linked list -Insertion of a node at the nth position of a linked list